 About Shaun Jamison, JD, PhD, CIPP

-As Associate Dean of Faculty at Concord Law School, Dr. Shaun Jamison oversees faculty and academics.
+As Associate Dean of Academic Affairs at Purdue Global Law School, Dr. Shaun Jamison oversees faculty and academics.
 He conceived of and created the Cybersecurity Law and the Future of Law Practice courses, and provides commentary to the media on technology and privacy issues.
 Shaun's academic career has focused on skills development and emerging issues in law practice and technology.

 About the Privacy and Security Interview Series

 This interview is part of a collection of interviews about privacy and data security.
 By producing this series, we hope to prompt legal professionals to think about the privacy concerns that arise in everyday tasks like word processing and selection of document creation software.

 WordRake is clear and concise editing software designed for people who work with confidential information.
 The software improves writing by simplifying and clarifying text, cutting legalese, and recommending plain English replacements.
 WordRake runs in Microsoft Word and Outlook, and its suggestions appear in the familiar track-changes style.
 Try WordRake for free for 7 days.